frictionlessdata/website-old/_case_studies/tesera.md

 members to improve their growth and yield models and respond to bioclimatic changes as they occur.

-#### What was your solution?

-We supported FGrOW in creating a set of data standards and then created the JSON Table Schemas to enable a validation workflow.
+We supported FGrOW in creating a set of data standards and then created the Table Schemas to enable a validation workflow.
 The members upload a set of relational CSV files which are packaged up as Data Packages, uploaded to S3, and then validated by the Lambda Data Package Validator.
 The results of this initial validation are returned to the user as errors (cannot proceed) or warnings (something is wrong but it can be accepted).

 ![PGYI import violations](/img/case-studies/fgrow-import-violations.png)
 *PGYI import violations*